 10.3.
-Travelling after your assignment 🤄
+Travelling after your assignment 🕃

-At the end of your assignment, the program provides a one-way ticket back to Australia.
-For the program to cover the cost of your flight, participants must travel home within 3 months of their assignment end date.
+At the end of your in-country assignment or incountry phase, the program provides a one-way ticket back to Australia.
+For the program to cover the cost of your flight, participants must travel home within three months of their assignment end date.